Does your job put you in front of a computer screen for several hours every day? At the end of the day, do your eyes feel tired and achy?

 One of the most FAQ’s today is how to relieve computer eye strain.
-There are a few places you can start and some of the solutions are a lot easier than you might think.
+There are a few places you can start and some of the solutions are a lot easier than you might expect.

 Adjust your monitor settings to improve contrast and font visibility.